Visa Traveler

 Step 2: Visa on Arrival document check and fee payment

-Since the UAE immigration themselves verify the documents and accept the visa fee payment, there are no intermediary steps.
+Since the UAE immigration authorities themselves verify the documents and accept the visa fee payment, there are no intermediary steps.
 Head straight to the immigration.

 —